ethstorage/es-node/SETUP.md

 ## Start up a private EthStorage network

-To set up your own EthStorage network, you'll need first to launch a boot node and configure other es-node instances to connect to it.
+To set up your own EthStorage network, you'll need first to launch a bootnode and configure other es-node instances to connect to it.

-### Step 1: Launch an es-node as a boot node
+### Step 1: Launch an es-node as a bootnode

 Suppose you have created an es-node according to [the quick start guide](/GUIDE.md#option-3-without-docker).
 \
 _Note: Currently to run a bootnode you need to set up an es-node instance using binary instead of using Docker._

-To make it a boot node, open `run.sh` for editing, and add `--p2p.advertise.ip` flag as a new line under the definition of `es_node_start`:
+To make it a bootnode, open `run.sh` for editing, and add `--p2p.advertise.ip` flag as a new line under the definition of `es_node_start`:
 ```sh
 --p2p.advertise.ip <your_ip_address> \
 ```